horizontalsystems/bitcoin-kit-android/README.md

 ```

 - `fromUid` and `limit` parameters can be used for pagination.
 - `type` parameter enables to filter transactions by coins flow.
-You can pass *incoming* OR *outgoing* to get filtered transations
+You can pass *incoming* OR *outgoing* to get filtered transactions

 #### TransactionInfo